senpl/Fit-workout-fast/README.md

 ![FastNFitness Logo](https://lh3.googleusercontent.com/KKJw0HA9fD2g9mZMhzzeretD4Tvkr7-wPVzl7WMTTXiiqO6ikS5SqR5X9E8i2HPrNQ=w300)
-# Welcome to the FastNFitness wiki!
+# Welcome to the FastNFitness next wiki!

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
      alt="Get it on F-Droid"
      height="80">](https://f-droid.org/packages/com.easyfitness/)

-## Track your progress (power lifting and fitness) quickly and easily
+## Track your progress quickly and easily

 Now you can track your progress easily and quickly!
 You can create as many machines as you want with the name you want!